carloselcastro/synthesizer-pd/README.md

 # Multi-Timbre Synthesizer

-This synthesizer was built as Program Exercise (EP) of the discipline Computer Music, from the Institute of Mathematics and Statistics of the University of São Paulo / BR, taught by professor Dr. Marcelo Queiroz.
+This synthesizer was built as a Program Exercise (EP) to Computer Music class, from the Institute of Mathematics and Statistics of the University of São Paulo / BR, taught by professor Dr. Marcelo Queiroz.

 ### How do I download Pure Data?

 Miller S. Puckette's "vanilla" distribution of Pd

-Último Lançamento: Pure Data 0.51-3
+Last release: Pure Data 0.51-3

 Released 20/11/2020